 See visualizers for more information.

 Whether the tag contains text, an icon, or both.

 Where to get the tag text.
-You can use the object name, a fixed string, or the value of a detail attribute from the object’s geometry, or the value of an attribute from the currently selected PDG work item.
+You can use the object name, a fixed string, the value of a detail attribute from the object’s geometry, or the value of an attribute from the currently selected PDG work item.